 - Member, American Bar Association

-- Member, Board of Directors, Assistant Treasurer, Jewish Family & Children's Services of San Francisco
+- President, Board of Directors, Jewish Family & Children's Services of San Francisco, The Peninsula, Marin and Sonoma Counties

 - Member, Advisory Council, Tahirih Justice Center